 - a realistic grasp of each party’s needs.

-Your custody or decision-making responsibility agreement should contain:
+Your decision-making responsibility agreement should contain:

 - a holiday schedule (which includes birthdays),